stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

-# Developing with VersionOne SDK.NET #

-## Getting Libraries ##
-VersionOne SDK.NET consists of two DLLs:

-* VersionOne.SDK.APIClient
-* VersionOne.SDK.ObjectModel

-Both libraries are available via:

-* NuGet from within Visual Studio.
-* Download binares in a zip file.

-### APIClient ###
-The APIClient provides access to the Core API without concern for the underlying RESTful API or the HTTP/XML plumbing.
-Through the APIClient, developers can query for simple or complex sets of information, update the information, and execute system-defined operations.
-The APIClient is best suited for course-grained and bulk access.

 ### ObjectModel ###
 The ObjectModel libraries provide a strongly-typed model on top of APIClient.
 This allows developers to easily and quickly develop VersionOne integrations